UWB-Biocomputing/WorkBench/README.md

 While Workbench works on any OS platform supporting Java 8, the associated BrainGrid requires a Linux based system to compile and run correctly.
 Hence, one can run BrainGrid simulations via WorkBench locally on their machine if their machine is Linux based, or use the remote execution feature provided by Workbench.

+## Contributing
+Please refer to the [Workbench Contributing Guide](CONTRIBUTING.md) for information about how internal and external contributors can work on Workbench.